 Space Tourism: Can ISRO venture into this lucrative market?

-New Delhi, Feb 5: Space Tourism may sound very exciting and it makes an interesting topic to talk about, but it is something that only a handful across the world would be able to afford.
+New Delhi, Feb 5: Space Tourism may sound very exciting and it makes an interesting topic to talk about, but it is something that only a handful across the world can afford.
 Space tourism, in essence, is putting paying customers into space for the purpose of recreation, rather than exploration.

-Despite a lot of buzz and excitement among people, the fact remains that it is something which out of reach of the general public.
+Despite a lot of buzz and excitement surrounding Space Tourism, the fact remains that it is something which is out of reach of the general public.
 The costs may come down in years to come, but it is highly unlikely that a regular shuttle kind of service to space would start anytime soon.
 Hopping on to a futuristic space vehicle for a quick to-and-fro trip to the moon is, as of now, confined to Sci-fi stories and is likely to remain so for at least next 2-3 decades.

 In 2001, American businessman Dennis Tito became the world's first space tourist to pay his way.
 He spent 20 million dollars for almost eight days with the crew on a Russian spacecraft orbiting Earth 128 times.
 During the next decade, six other space tourists followed with tickets reaching 40 million dollars.